Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

 Run the Plug-in Registration tool.

-Click or tap Create New Connection.
+Choose Create New Connection.

 In the Login dialog box, select the deployment type radio button corresponding to the Microsoft Dynamics CRM server you intend to register a service endpoint with.
-The On-premises radio button includes an IFD deployment, the Online button is for the Windows Live provider of Microsoft Dynamics CRM Online, and the Office 365 button is for the Microsoft online services provider of Microsoft Dynamics CRM Online.
+The On-premises radio button includes an IFD deployment, the Online button is for the Windows Live provider of Microsoft Dynamics CRM Online, and the Office 365 button is for the Microsoft Online Services provider of Microsoft Dynamics CRM Online.